KedvesAttilaJanos/GreenhouseController/README.md

 - **OLED Display** – Displays real-time data on temperature, humidity, soil moisture, and light intensity.
 - **Joystick** – Allows manual control for adjusting parameters such as watering or fan speed.
 - **Future Plans** – Adding CO2 monitoring capabilities.

+📄 Documentation
+The full project documentation is available in two languages (Hungarian and English) in the /docs folder.
+It includes hardware schematics, system overview, and usage instructions.

 ## Components
 - **Microcontroller:**